Samsung/Universum/doc/github_handler.rst

 On this picture numbers depict the following events:

 1. User makes a new commit
-2. GitHub detects a commit, creates a check suite and sends a web-hook payload with event ``check_suite`` in "x-github-event" header to an already set up automation server (in this case, Jenkins)
+2. GitHub detects a commit, creates a check suite and sends a web-hook payload with ``check_suite`` event in "x-github-event" header to an already set up automation server (in this case, Jenkins)
-3. `Generic Webhook Trigger` plugin triggers a preconfigured Jenkins job ('GitHub Webhook handler'), passing payload contents via ``genericVariable`` and "x-github-event" header via ``genericHeaderVariable``
+3. `Generic Webhook Trigger` plugin triggers a preconfigured Jenkins job ('GitHub Webhook handler'), passing payload contents via ``genericVariable`` and "x-github-event" header via ``genericHeaderVariable`` job parameters
 4. GitHub Handler checks that repo name and web-hook event are applicable, and if so, sends a request via `GitHub API <https://docs.github.com/en/rest/reference/checks#create-a-check-suite>`__ to create a new check run to GitHub
-5. GitHub creates a new check run and sends a new web-hook payload with event ``check_run``
+5. GitHub creates a new check run and sends a new web-hook payload with ``check_run`` event
 6. `Generic Webhook Trigger` plugin triggers the 'GitHub Webhook handler' job again, now with different event and payload
 7. Based on received event, GitHub Handler triggers another preconfigured job with usual `Universum` call ('Check commit') via HTTP call, retrieving all required parameters from GitHub web-hook payload and passing them to the build via `build with parameters` trigger mechanism

-   * in fact, this job may be configured on any other automation server
 8. Receiving all required parameters, Universum in default mode with ``--report-to-review`` on and ``--vcs-type=github`` performs a commit check according to :doc:`configuration file <configuring>`, set up in `build parameters <args.html#Configuration\ execution>`__